magdalenarussell/microhomology/README.md

 ## What data will you use?
 Are there appropriate hold-out sets?

-%MR I think it would be good to clarify which data we want to train our model with (and use for exploratory analysis) and which we want to hold-out
-%MR I have proposed a split here, but of course feel free to change whatever!
 For model training and exploratory analysis:
 * We will use simulated IGoR sequences.
 * We will use preterm and cord blood repertoires to limit N insertions.
 * We will use thymic TCR data from young children, for a bigger amount of non-productive sequences.
+* We will use the Emerson data as a "typical blood repertoire" dataset

 For model validation/testing:
 * We will use some Omenn's Syndrome repertoires, where they have oligoclonal TCR repertoires (defective V(D)J recombination, will keep some of the model's "moving parts" stable)
 * We will test on some BCR data to verify if the microhomology model applies across all immune receptors.
-* We will use the GWAS-Emerson set, to validate in a large cohort and look for genomic variation associations
+* We will use the GWAS-Emerson set, to look for genomic variation associations

 ## Sketch the approach, broken down into steps, with expected amounts of time and intermediate steps for each.